Sprinkles and Sprouts

 2 cloves

-• Add the rice to the water and stir gently.
-Bring to a simmer and cook for 8-12 minutes until the rice is just cooked. (there will be lots of water left in the pan)
+• Add the rice to the boiling water and stir gently.
+Bring to a low simmer and cook for 6-12 minutes until the rice is just cooked.
+(Note 5)

-• Drain the rice using a sieve, or fine holed colander, remove the whole spices, and set the drained rice to one side until the onions are cooked.
+There will be lots of water left in the pan at this point.
+Drain the rice using a sieve, or fine holed colander, remove the whole spices, and set the drained rice to one side until the onions are cooked.
+(Note 6)

 • Add the drained rice into the onions mixture and gently stir to combine.